alexeychurchill/SSD1306Fnt/README.md

 # SSD1306Fnt
 ssd1306fnt.py is a simple script for generation of the fonts in the most suitable format for the SSD1306 OLED display controller.
-It accepts a font file and produces C-header (.h) file with an array of the font glyphs data and lookup-function, which resolves an index of the glyph in array by given **UTF-8** code of the character.
-The script allows to choose for which symbol ranges you want to generate glyphs (so, you will not get any unnecessary glyphs).
+It accepts a font file and produces C source code (.h with interface and .c with corresponding font data) files with an array of the font glyphs data and lookup-function, which resolves an index of the glyph in array by given **UTF-8** code of the character.
+The script allows choosing for which symbol ranges you want to generate glyphs (so, you won't get any unnecessary glyphs).
 Script works only with UTF-8 for now.

 ### Commands
 ```
-ssd1306fnt.py fontfile out -c <char sets> -gh <glyph height>
+ssd1306fnt.py fontfile -cn <prefix for sources, name of .h and .c files> -c <char sets> -gh <glyph height>
 ```
 - `fontfile` - file of a desired font
-- `out` - output .h-file
-- `--cname`/`-cn` - prefix/suffix of the font related things in the .h out file
+- `--cname`/`-cn` - prefix/suffix of the font related things in the source files, name of generated .h and .c files
 - `--glyph_width`/`-gw` - glyph width
 - `--glyph_height`/`-gh` - glyph height (default - 8, equal to the SSD1306 page "height")
 - `--fields_left`/`-fl` - width of left indent